lamfo-unb/lamfo-unb.github.io/_posts/2017-07-26-tres-tipos-am-english.md

 ## Unsupervised Learning

 But not all problems can be solved in this way.
-In some cases, getting annotated data is extremely costly or even impossible.
+In some cases, getting labelled data is extremely costly or even impossible.
 For example, imagine that you own a business and want to know the profile of your consumers.
 There may be a consumer profile that always buys wine and cheese, or meat and charcoal, or milk powder and diaper.
 If this is the case, putting these products on distant shelves can increase sales, since it will increase the time and the customer's path in the market.
-However, in this case we are not "annotating" for each purchase to which profile the consumer belongs.
+However, in this case we are not "labelled" for each purchase to which profile the consumer belongs.
 Furthermore, we don't even know how many consumer profiles there are.

-In this case, the computer will have to find out the profiles without any annotated data and we will need unsupervised learning methods.
+In this case, the computer will have to find out the profiles without any labelled data and we will need unsupervised learning methods.
 One option would be to look whether there are repeated patterns in the purchase records that would allow the inference of a consumer group or profile.
 Another option would be to directly see which products are often bought together and then learn an associative rule between them.

 In general, with unsupervised learning we want to find a more informative representation of the data we have.
 Generally, this more informative representation is also simpler, condensing the information into more relevant points.
 Some examples are: